 - If available, select the option "All smart home devices" in the drop-down list "viewing".

-- Click the button (Edit) for the respective device.
+- Click the (Edit) button for the respective radiator control.

 - Configure the desired settings.

-- Enable the option "Push service enabled" so that you receive an email if the battery is low, the radio connection is lost, or there are errors in the radiator control.
+- Enable the option "Push service enabled" so that you can still receive an email if the battery is low, the radio connection is lost, or there are errors in the radiator control.

 Note:This guide contains information on setting up the push service.